JavaScript Functions Advanced

 // Avoid eval - use safer alternatives instead

-Recursion is when a function calls itself to break a big problem into smaller pieces.
-Think of Russian nesting dolls: each one opens to reveal a smaller one until you reach the last.
-That last doll is your base case, which tells the function when to stop.
+Recursion is when a function calls itself to solve smaller versions of the same problem.
+The most important part is the base case, which tells the function when to stop.

 javascript